-In any space, you can choose a combination of modern and vintage pieces that carry weathered hues and patinated finishes, as if the room has been lived in for decades.
+In any space, you can choose a combination of modern and visually interesting vintage pieces that carry weathered hues and patinated finishes, as if the room has been lived in for decades.
 In a small bath belonging to designer Heather Bullard, all of the key elements have a well-loved appearance complete with nicks, rust, and intentional tarnishing.

 3. Showcase symmetry.

 Symmetry is something that's often seen in modern designs, but it can be applied to your vintage goodies as well.
 This living room crafted by Emily Netz is perfectly balanced with a lineup of antique bottles gracing the mantel and a pair of framed vintage art pieces hanging above.

 People are loving vintage rugs these days, ones that originate from Turkey, China, and everywhere in between.
 They always seem to look spot-on in a kitchen or bathroom, which is proven in this spa-worthy sanctuary belonging to Bre from Brepurposed.
 Those tile floors can be slippery, though, so just be sure to attach a rubber backing or carpet tape to keep your rug in place.

 5. Refresh old materials with a coat of paint.